kairosity/mp3-snapathon/testing.md

 active.
 - In summary Chrome does not appear to be the best browser for users that rely on screen-reader technology.

-- Other than these Chrome adventures, the application is fully screen-reader accessible.
+- Other than these Chrome adventures, the application is fully screen-reader accessible. __PASS__

 # Browser Testing